French camps offer frogs legs, taste of British weather

 When the councillor in charge of the Calais area, Dominique Dupilet, came up his idea of cashing in on the 2012 Games after Paris lost its bid to host them, the British media sneered at the cheeky French for muscling in on their sporting terrain.

-Seven years and 115 million euros of investment later, the area is reaping the rewards.
+Seven years and 115 million euros ($141.63 million) of investment later, the area is reaping the rewards.

 Nine sports facilities have been extended and renovated since 2005, and three built from scratch, including an 8.4 million euro gymnastics base in the town of Arques, which athletes say is Europe's biggest and one of the best in the world.